GET STARTED IN MOTORSPORT

 What is Motorsport?

 Motorsport is one of the most successful and popular sports in Britain.
 There are around 750 registered motor clubs, (including the BWRDC) which organise over 4,300 events a year in 22 different disciplines.
-There are at least 100,000 competitors, of which some 30,000 individuals hold MSA Competition licences.
-A1though it is often perceived as a male dominated sport, there are many more successful female participants than you might imagine.
+There are at least 100,000 competitors, of which some 30,000 individuals hold Motorsport UK Competition licences.
+Although it is often perceived as a male dominated sport, there are many more successful female participants than you might imagine.

 Who can compete?